 Compare and contrast at least 2 related works and your own.
 Remember to use proper APA in-text citations.
 After reading, I should understand the context of where your work comes from.
 For instance, if you are creating a work in a genre or style -- that should be explained -- what the genre is, what 1-2 notable works are, how your work builds on that or contrasts with it.
 Same for software.

 One of the first influences introduced to me by a professor about AI being able to draw was Harold Cohen.
+[You need an intro sentence here for the whole context section eg. “ PixelBot draws upon a rich body of work in artificially and algorithmically generated visual art.
+For instance, Harold….”]
 Harold Cohen created an autonomous robot named AARON that was able to draw on its own (Garcia, 2016).
 AARON is a program that at first was only able to draw (able to program color later) and Cohen would color the image afterwards.
-I will similarly try to have an AI be able to draw on its own using Markov Chain.
+Similarly, try to have an AI be Pixelbot will able to draw on its own using a Markov Chain algorithm.
 Another work that is similar is from researchers at Microsoft who created a bot that can “draw” what you tell it to (Roach, 2018).
 However, this bot generates the correct image you tell it to, rather than drawing on its own.
 If I had more time for this project, I would like for it to create an image based on certain inputs.
 Another similar work is Google’s AI doodle bot that creates Clip Art based on the image you draw (Statt, 2017).
-This also seems to work more like a generator, but I similarly want my bot to be able to draw an image based on inputs.
+This AI Doodle also seems to works more like a generator, but I similarly want my bot to be able to draw an image based on inputs.

 Rough Timeline for Project Outcomes